matrix-org/matrix-spec-proposals/specification/20_events.rst

  - a ``m.room.member`` event is sent to every room the user is a member of, to update the ``displayname`` and ``avatar_url``.
- - a presence status update is sent, again containing the new values of the ``displayname`` and ``avatar_url`` keys, in addition to the required ``presence`` key containing the current presence state of the user.
+ - a ``m.presence`` presence status update is sent, again containing the new values of the ``displayname`` and ``avatar_url`` keys, in addition to the required ``presence`` key containing the current presence state of the user.